Iphigenia: In mythology

 Iphigenia then offers to release Orestes if he will carry home a letter from her to Greece.
 Orestes refuses to go, and bids Pylades to take the letter while Orestes will stay to be slain.
 After a conflict of mutual affection, Pylades at last yields, and the letter makes brother and sister recognize each other, and all three escape together, carrying with them the image of Artemis.
 After they return to Greece—having been saved from dangers by Athena along the way—Athena orders Orestes to take the Xoanon to the town of Halae, where he is to build a temple for Artemis Tauropolos.
 At the annual festival held there, in honor of Artemis, a single drop of blood must be drawn from the throat of a man to commemorate Orestes's near-sacrifice.
 Athena sends Iphigenia to the sanctuary of Artemis at Brauron where she is to be the priestess until she dies.
 According to the Spartans, however, they carried the image of Artemis to Laconia, where the goddess was worshipped as Artemis Orthia.

 These close identifications of Iphigenia with Artemis encourage some scholars to believe that she was originally a hunting goddess, whose cult was subsumed by the Olympian Artemis.

 Among the Taurians

 The people of Tauris/Taurica facing the Euxine Sea worshipped the maiden goddess Artemis.
 Some very early Greek sources in the Epic Cycle affirmed that Artemis rescued Iphigenia from the human sacrifice her father was about to perform, for instance in the lost epic Cypria, which survives in a summary by Proclus: "Artemis ... snatched her away and transported her to the Tauroi, making her immortal, and put a stag in place of the girl [Iphigenia] upon the altar."
-The goddess swept the young princess off to Tauris where she became a priestess at the Temple of Artemis.
+Hesiod, according to Pausanias, described Iphigenia as not dying but becoming Hecate by the power of Artemis.